RehanGeorge/RehanGeorge/README.md

 - 👋 Hi, I’m @RehanGeorge
-- 👀 I’m interested in learning as a whole
+- 👀 I’m interested in learning across multiple fields and disciplines
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning about Agentic AI and how to best make an agentic system work for complex workflows
-- 💞️ I’m looking to collaborate on any project at all as I learn
 - 📫 How to reach me - Email ID: rehan.george@gmail.com

 <!---